ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_ldp/guide.en-gb.md

 - `vcsa`: Filtered by application.
 - `nsxtManager`: Filtered by application.

-### Step 1 - Enable Log Forwarder in a VMware vSphere on OVHcloud
+### Step 1 - Enable Log Forwarder for VMware on OVHcloud

 > [!warning]
 > If the `logForwarder` pack is not activated within your options base pack (base or advanced security), [contact OVHcloud support](https://help.ovhcloud.com/csm?id=csm_get_help).